killerwolf/image-resizer/README.md

     http://192.168.5.0/
     http://192.168.5.0/superstar

-# Work on your Projects Locally
+## Local Editing

-Simply go to your Host computer and open any file explorer or IDE you use, and open any folder in `/www/`, this is mounted to the Virtual Machine and you'll have realtime changes.
+On your Host computer open any file explorer or IDE and navigate to `/www/`.

-# Working within SSH
+This folder is mounted to the Virtual Machine.
+Any changes to files within here will reflect realtime changes in the Virtual Machine.

+If you are using .git you should initialize your repository locally rather than on the server.
+This way you will not have to import keys into your Virtual Machine.

+## Using SSH

 Files in the shared directory of `www` are by default given ownership of `www-data:www-data` so that you will have no problems with saving cached files.
 Even with the `vagrant` user within